alzimmermsft/azure-sdk-tools/eng/common/TestResources/New-TestResources.ps1.md

 If specified, the Provisioner Application principal would benefit from the following permissions to the Microsoft Graph API:

-  - 'Application.Read.All' in order to query AAD to obtain the 'TestApplicaitonOid'
+  - 'Application.Read.All' in order to query AAD to obtain the 'TestApplicationOid'

   - 'Application.ReadWrite.OwnedBy' in order to create the Test Application principal or grant an existing principal ownership of the resource group associated with